-Other information
+Other Information

-The directors of Equity Trustees Limited (the Responsible Entity) are responsible for the other information.
-The other information comprises the information included in the annual report for the year ended 30 June 2024, but does not include the financial report and our auditor's report thereon.
+The Directors are responsible for the other information.
+The other information comprises the information included in the Directors' report for the year ended 30 June 2024, but does not include the financial report and our auditor's report thereon.